Interview: HPE on being at the forefront of the hybrid IT revolution

 What will the future of hybrid IT look like?

 We are going to see a continued growth in public and private clouds.

 HPE has a very strong partnership with Microsoft and the Azure platform and is still seeing a huge consumption of direct customers' IT infrastructure.

 HPE is having some phenomenal results across our hardware business lines, both in the service provider and public and private sector.

-We are not seeing those doom and gloom stories of the data centre dying.
+We are not seeing those doom and gloom stories of the data center dying.
 We are just seeing the customer become smarter in the way they consumer their infrastructure from HPE.

-Obviously, there will be far stronger pursuance by the Amazons of the world in offering products and services to get customers out of the data centre.
+Obviously, there will be far stronger pursuance by the Amazons of the world in offering products and services to get customers out of the data center.

 HPE really needs to take a strong play both with direct customers, as well as channel partners and service provider partners and make sure we enable them with the right skills and technologies to be able to fend of the public and private workloads that are not HPE.

 And HPE has to make sure they have the skills and capabilities to help customers whatever way they want to go - public or private.